elmaan-kh/PowerShell-Cheat-Sheet/README.md

 # PowerShell Cheat Sheet

-This repository serves as a cheat sheet for all the PowerShell cmdlets learned during the course.
-It includes a summary of cmdlets, descriptions, syntax, and practical examples.
+The following content provides a cheat sheet for PowerShell

 ### Table of Contents
 1. [Classwork 1](#classwork-1)